Chase the Chuck Wagon: Gameplay

-Chase the Chuck Wagon is a maze game.
+Chase the Chuck Wagon is a maze video game.
 The object of each maze screen is to move Chuckie, the dog, through mazes of four different designs and escape through the opening directly below the chuckwagon.
 The player has limited time (60 or 30 seconds depending on the difficulty setting) per maze to accomplish this.

 There are two obstacles in each maze: the dog catcher moves through the maze, and, if he touches Chuckie, the player loses one life; the bouncing object (bone, etc.) travels back and forth across the maze unhindered by the maze walls, and, if it touches Chuckie, he will be frozen momentarily (signified by the maze changing color), making it more difficult to reach the end of maze within the time limit or avoid the dog catcher.

 After successfully completing a maze, a reward screen appears.
 A dog dish drops from the chuckwagon, and the player must use the joystick to orient Chuckie left or right to face the dish, and press the fire button at the right moment to stop it horizontal to Chuckie, allowing him to move to the dish and eat.
 This gives an additional 100 points.
 If the player misses, no points are awarded and the game advances to the next maze screen.
 If the player does not press the fire button, the dish falls repeatedly and the game does not advance.

 The player starts the game with three Chuckies.
 Chuckies are lost when time runs out on a maze or upon contact with the dog catcher.
 The game ends when all the Chuckies are exhausted.